 In an op-ed at The Daily Caller, Raheem Kassam ties Democrat donors and radical groups to the caravan and one of the chief backers, Pueblo sin Fronteras.
 Others have made similar connections.

-There are also ties to a communist revolutionary in Honduras.
+There are also ties to a communist revolutionary party in Honduras.

 THE LINKS TO FAR-LEFT GROUPS IN THE US & ABROAD